MichaelABryant/credit-card-cluster/README.md

 ## Productionization

-I built a [web app](https://ad-advisor.herokuapp.com/) hosted on the cloud application platform Heroku with a front end which takes vehicle input from the user and outputs a predicted price using the SVR model.
+I built a [web app](https://ad-advisor.herokuapp.com/) hosted on the cloud application platform Heroku with a front end which takes credit card history input and outputs recommendations for advertising using the two classification models.
 More information on this can be found at it's [repo](https://github.com/MichaelBryantDS/credit-card-cluster-app).

 <div align="center">